patrick-men/KF2-Server-Deployment/README.md

 This repo collects a few methods for deploying a Killing Floor 2 server. **The methods chosen are all based on containerisation**, and make use of images provided by `LinuxGSM`.

-You will find a README/How-To for the following methods:
+You will find a README/How-To for the following methods (hard to easy):

 - Kubernetes (works on k8s, kind, minikube, etc.)
 - Helm
+- Docker-Compose
 - Docker
-- Docker-Compose

 > :warning: Note that you will need to port-forward in order for people to be able to join your server.
 Do this at your own risk, and make sure to know what the possible consequences of port-forwarding are! :warning: